TyeMcQueen/terraform-google-certificate-map-simple/README.md

 ### Types Of Certificates

-This module does not simplify the creation of a single DNS-authorized certificate that covers multiple hostnames.
+This module does not simplify the creation of a single certificate that covers multiple hostnames (either DNS- or LB-authorized).
 It also does not simplify creation of DNS-authorized certificates where the DNS is not managed in GCP or is managed in a GCP project that your Terraform workspace does not have access to.